opalraava/kdbxmerge/README.md

 * kdbxmerge a.kdbx b.kdbx c.kdbx target.kdbx

-  this would create a new target.kdbx file.
+  this would create a new target.kdbx file. *the source files become root folders in the target.*

   To do this, it would need to ask the password of the existing kdbx files, and twice for